 Using this knowledge you can gain an extra edge by investing heavily in these months and lighten up or stop trading altogether in the bad months.

-Looking for a way to profit in good AND bad months?
-My subscribers have been averaging 6x the S&P 500 in both good and bad months!
+Looking for a better way to profit in good AND bad months?
 Click here for more info